Description

 Instructions

-- Sauté soup aromatics.
-While the chickpeas roast, heat the coconut oil in a medium-large pot over medium heat.
-Add in onion, ginger, celery, and carrot.
-Sauté for about 5 minutes or until veggies are softened, then add Thai red curry paste and sauté for another 2-3 minutes.
+- Sauté aromatics.
+Heat the coconut oil in a large pot over medium heat.
+Add in onion, ginger, garlic, celery, and carrot.
+Sauté for 5-7 minutes or until veggies are softened, then add Thai red curry paste and sauté for another 2-3 minutes.

 - Add squash, broth, and coconut milk.
 Add the cubed butternut squash, broth, coconut milk, salt, and pepper.
 Bring to a boil, the reduce to a simmer.
 Cover and allow to cook for 30 minutes.
 You'll know it's ready when the squash can be easily pierced with a fork.